arda-bahrul-ulum/golang-ajax-crud/README.md

  # Golang CRUD with ajax

-This is a simple CRUD (Create, Read, Update, Delete) application built using Golang, MySQL, Jquery Ajax, and HTML CSS
+This is a simple CRUD (Create, Read, Update, Delete) application built using Golang, MySQL, Jquery Ajax, and HTML CSS Bootstrap Framework

 # Install package libraries
 for mysql driver